enso-org/enso/docs/infrastructure/java-11.md

 [#671](https://github.com/enso-org/enso/issues/671).

 ### Build configuration
-Currently, the only modification was the removal of the option `-XX:-UseJVMCIClassLoader` that is deprecated in Java 11.
+The option `-XX:-UseJVMCIClassLoader` is deprecated in Java 11 and has been removed from the test configuration.

 The JVM running sbt must have `--upgrade-module-path=lib/truffle-api.jar` added as an option and the build tool must ensure that the `truffle-api.jar` is copied from the Maven repository to the `lib/` directory before the `runtime` project is compiled.
-Section [IllegalAccessError](#illegalaccesserror) explains why this is necessary.
+Section [IllegalAccessError](#illegalaccesserror) explains why this is necessary and [Bootstrapping](./sbt.md#bootstrapping) explains the tasks that help with this process.

 ### Testing
-After making the build succeed, all runtime tests are passing.
+All tests are passing.
-This will have to be revisited after fixing a final build configuration.

 ### Benchmarks
-Benchmarks have not yet been compared.
+There are some benchmark regressions that will be investigated before completing the migration.

 ## Problems
 The problems that were encountered when doing the migration.